 As a blogger, I put myself out there for everyone to know my likes, my dislikes, my dreams, my desires and even how I choose to live.
 I have learned to have broad shoulders and don’t take things personally.
 I do a pretty good job at taking it all in and not letting a few choice comments get me down.

 However, there is one comment I keep getting that I just have to address.
-It centers around the Amish’s religious beliefs and rules.
+It centers around an Amish life and their religious beliefs and rules.

 Setting the Story Straight:

 I fully understand that the Amish have religious beliefs and practices that may be different than our Christian ways.
 It is not their beliefs and practices that I strive for, but their way of mastering a simple and ordinary lifestyle.
 We all have the right to practice religion in a free country, and that includes the Amish.
 I write a lot about the Amish.
 I grew up near the Amish, I have worked with them, and I have Amish friends.
 I consider myself pretty educated with their lifestyle and feel comfortable writing about their way of life.
 What I don’t write about is their religious beliefs, but their simple, uncomplicated way of life.

 The Simple Side of an Amish Life:

 How often have you heard others say?
 “I wish I could slow down, I am so busy I can’t see straight.”